Dutch four-time winners Ajax will face Italian Champions Juventus in the quarter finals of the Champions league.

 The Italian side have been close to securing the Champions League title, they were runners up in 2014/15 and 2016/17, however are hoping that the recruiting of Cristiano Ronaldo can push them over the edge.
 Will their desire to end a 23-year drought become even closer after the quarters.

 Ajax have a flying young team.
-They come into this tie knowing that having just beaten Real Madrid, they can beat anyone.
+They came into this tie knowing that having just beaten Real Madrid, they can beat anyone.

 Juventus comfortable winners, likely to win both games.